EN

 var point = Math.ceil((index + limit) / 2);

-- at the beginning actual range contains all array elements (
+• in the beginning, the actual range contains all array elements (index=0, limit=array.length-1),

-- if the middle point value is equal to the expected value algorithm returns index,
+2. if the middle point value is equal to the expected value, the algorithm returns the middle point index,

-- if the middle point value is not equal to the expected value, the range is splitted into left or right ranges with excluded middle point,
+3. if the middle point value is not equal to the expected value, the range is split into left or right ranges with an excluded middle point, a new range that is likely to contain the expected value is selected as an actual range and we go back to 1. point (we work all-time on sorted data).

 Algorithm iterations: